-Statutorily authorized punitive damages are available to residents in assisted living or nursing care facilities if their contractually or statutorily created benefits or rights were denied.
+Statutorily authorized punitive damages are available to residents in assisted living or nursing care facilities if they contractually or statutorily created benefits or rights were denied.
 Punitive damages are also available to victims of unlawful discriminatory housing practices.

 Further, a provision in a retailer’s purchase and finance agreement cannot prohibit punitive damages in a suit against the seller.

 West Virginia law bars some plaintiffs from seeking punitive damages in certain circumstances.
 Matters not subject to punitive awards are cases against the state or any political subdivision or its employees, or breach of contract cases where the plaintiff elects to sue on a contract basis and not in tort.
 Punitive damages awards are also not allowed in actions requesting equitable relief, such as injunctions.